hyx0329/archlinux-allwinner-h616/u-boot/README.md

 - install the dependencies or use nix-shell
 - run `make build-u-boot`, by default it build image for OrangePi Zero 2W
     - for MangoPi MQ Quad, run `make U_BOOT_DEFCONFIG=mangopi_mq_quad_defconfig build-u-boot`
+        - please override ATF to `lts-v2.12.8` and use GCC 15, for stability
     - for OrangePi Zero 2W, run `make U_BOOT_DEFCONFIG=orangepi_zero2w_defconfig build-u-boot`
     - for other boards in mainline u-boot, set `U_BOOT_DEFCONFIG` to corresponding defconfig name
 - do either of the following to test the binary